-SDV’s Cyber Risk Practice Group provides a full array of both counseling and litigation services.
+SDV’s cybersecurity attorneys provide a full array of both counseling and litigation services.
 SDV provides seamless representation for navigating through all of today’s cyber and technology-related risks, from obtaining the right coverage to incident response, claim presentation and dispute resolution.

 What is Cyber Insurance and Why Do You Need It?

 The purpose of cyber insurance is to pay for personal losses and liability to others based on cyber and technology-related risks.
 These risks are almost always excluded from commercial general liability (CGL) and Business Owner Policy (BOP) insurance.
 Many businesses could not survive a major cyber loss without insurance.
 According to a 2017 study from the Ponemon Institute, the average cost of a data breach is $3.6 million per breach or $141 per data record.

 Data breaches can happen to any company that uses computers or smartphones.
 The majority of data breaches are caused by employees being careless with data security by either misplacing their smartphone, copying confidential information onto an unsecure device, or responding to malicious emails.
 Cyber insurance can pay for the cost of complying with all of the various date breach notification statutes as well as the cost of defending any paying judgements on any lawsuits arising out of a data breach.

 Cyber insurance covers more than just data breaches.
 It can cover defense and indemnity for accidental violation of a trademark or copyright on your company’s website or social media page, business interruption due to a network shutdown, the cost of investigating the cause of a breach, the cost of reconstructing lost data, and cyber extortion.

 Special Concerns for the Construction Industry